ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

 Consider the following before you take actions:
 * If it is your first time to initialize the service instance, you can ignore this message and type `y` to continue.
 * If you have started managing keys with the service instance and want to reload the same master key that was used before, ensure that no key management actions are in progress and type `y` to continue.
 * If you have started managing keys with the service instance and want to load a new master key, type `N` to cancel.
-Loading a new master key is currently not supported.
-By doing so, all your managed keys are unusable.
+For more information about rotating the master key, see [Rotating master keys](/docs/hs-crypto?topic=hs-crypto-rotate-master-key-cli).

 When prompted, enter the password for the signature key file to be used.
 For this command, only one signature key is needed.